-- 3.12 The PPG suggests that assessing the suitability of sites or broad locations for development should be guided by: - The development plan, emerging planning policy and national policy - Market and industry requirement - 3.13 Assessing the suitability of sites for development will therefore be guided by relevant policies from the adopted Craven Local Plan (2012-2032), as set out at paragraphs 3.16 of this methodology.
+- 3.9 The PPG suggests that assessing the suitability of sites or broad locations for development should be guided by: - The development plan, emerging planning policy and national policy - Market and industry requirement - 3.10 Assessing the suitability of sites for development will therefore be guided by relevant policies from the adopted Craven Local Plan (2012-2032), as set out at paragraphs 3.16 of this methodology.
 If assessment of a site against one of these relevant local plan policy concludes that a site does not comply with the principle aims of the policy, the site will be recorded as not suitable.
 The role of the SHELAA assessment is to provide information on the range of sites which are available to meet housing needs.
 It is the role of the development plan to determine which of those sites are most suitable to meet those needs.

 However, at the time of a future review of the Craven Local Plan the suitability of all SHELAA sites will be reviewed.

-- 3.14 Physical constraints, the potential impacts of development on the landscape and the environmental/amenity impacts experienced by prospective residents and neighbouring areas are also considered in assessing a site's suitability.
-In addition to the above considerations, the PPG advises that the following factors should be considered to assess a site's suitability for development: - Physical limitations or problems such as access, infrastructure, ground conditions, flood risk, hazardous risks, pollution or contamination; - Potential impacts including the effect upon landscapes including landscape features, nature and heritage conservation; - Appropriateness and likely market attractiveness for the type of development proposed; - Contribution to regeneration priority areas (where relevant); - Environmental/amenity impacts experienced by would be occupiers and neighbouring areas. - 3.15 The details of how SHELAA sites are assessed in terms of suitability is a two-part process, which is used for assessing a site put forward into the SHELAA in terms of suitability.
+- 3.11 Physical constraints, the potential impacts of development on the landscape and the environmental/amenity impacts experienced by prospective residents and neighbouring areas are also considered in assessing a site's suitability.
+In addition to the above considerations, the PPG advises that the following factors should be considered to assess a site's suitability for development: - Physical limitations or problems such as access, infrastructure, ground conditions, flood risk, hazardous risks, pollution or contamination; - Potential impacts including the effect upon landscapes including landscape features, nature and heritage conservation; - Appropriateness and likely market attractiveness for the type of development proposed; - Contribution to regeneration priority areas (where relevant); - Environmental/amenity impacts experienced by would be occupiers and neighbouring areas. - 3.12 The details of how SHELAA sites are assessed in terms of suitability is a two-part process, which is used for assessing a site put forward into the SHELAA in terms of suitability.
 It is based on a simplified Sustainability Appraisal process, which establishes if sites put forward are suitable or not for consideration within the SHELAA.

-3.16 PART 1
+3.13 PART 1

-Sites put forward are firstly subject to a screening exercise in relation to the following points (a), (b) and (c) as outlined below.
+Sites put forward are firstly subject to a screening exercise in relation to the following points (a), (b), (c) and (d) - as outlined below.

-- (a) Sites that are less than 0.1 hectares in area and are not capable of accommodating 5 or more dwellings are not deemed as suitable; - (b) Sites located wholly or largely within any one of the following designations are not deemed as suitable: - Ancient Woodland - Sites of Importance for Nature Conservation (SINCs) - Sites of Special Scientific Interest (SSSIs) - Special Protection Areas (SPAs) - Special Areas of Conservation (SACs) - Scheduled Ancient Monuments - (c) If the site does not contain at least 0.1 hectares of land within the lowest risk area of flooding (flood zone 1), it is not considered as suitable;
+- (a) Sites that are less than 0.1 hectares in area and are not capable of accommodating 5 or more dwellings are not deemed as suitable; - (b) Sites located wholly or largely within any one of the following designations are not deemed as suitable: - Ancient Woodland - Sites of Importance for Nature Conservation (SINCs) - Sites of Special Scientific Interest (SSSIs) - Special Protection Areas (SPAs) - Special Areas of Conservation (SACs) - Scheduled Ancient Monuments